wp-plugins/canadian-nutrition-facts-label/readme.txt

 5. Example generated label

 == Upgrade Notice ==
+= 1.0.3 =
-= 1.0.2 =
+change label background colour from transparent to white = 1.0.2 =
 * Create a second field for French version of Serving Size
 * wider field widths in admin